These Chickpea, Sweet Potato & Avocado Freezer Wraps are the perfect grab and go lunch, and easily made vegetarian!

 Roasted sweet potato

-- 1 inch sweet potato chopped into 1/2pieces
+- 1 sweet potato chopped into 1/2 inch pieces

 - 1 tbsp olive oil